J-rayX/Huckleberry/README.md

 ---

-## Getting Started Notes

-- You're given a decent start in terms of the HTML markup, but not much in the way of styles.
-You'll be expected to edit `style.css` to implement the styles.
-You can also edit `index.html` if you wish, though it should be possible to solve this project touching only `style.css`.

-- Don't worry too much about "best practices".
-Later in this course, we'll see how to create scalable encapsulated styles.
-For now, the goal is simply to implement the designs in the screenshots, with whatever organizational strategy comes most naturally to you.

-- You may be tempted to reach for CSS strategies we haven't yet seen in the course, like flexbox or absolute positioning.
-Please try and complete this workshop without them.
-This module is focused on flow-layout and the box-model, and it is possible to lay everything out on the page using only padding, border, and margin.
-It's important to be comfortable with these primitives before moving on to more-complex subjects.

-- Future workshops will provide a React starter.
-For the early workshops, the focus is on the fundamentals, so we're using pure HTML and CSS.
-If you feel more comfortable using a JS framework like React, you can go ahead, but please don't use any component libraries or CSS frameworks.
-All CSS should be written by hand.

 - **Pay close attention to alignment.** For example, you should be able to draw a line along the left, and all text should be neatly aligned:

 ![Desktop mockup with a vertical line showing alignment](./docs/aligned.png)

-That said: Don't worry if you can't create a pixel-perfect recreation.
-In the solution video, I'll show you exactly how I did it.
-Spend an hour or so on this project, and submit whatever you have at that point.

-## Design tokens

-In the early days of the web, sites would be built largely on "feel".
-Colors and sizes would be chosen based on the whims of the moment.
-This led to some very inconsistent-looking websites!

-Nowadays, it's common to have a set of _design tokens_.
-A design token is a value that can be reused.
-Typically, it's part of a collection or a scale.

-We'll learn more about this idea later, but for now, you can copy/paste the values from this list as-needed.
-Don't worry about being DRY or using variables; Plop these values in, wherever you need them.

-**If you find it difficult to use these tokens, or if you're not able to achieve a result you're happy with, don't worry about it.** Solve it however you can, and then watch the solution video to see how I did it.

 ### Spacing